PDLC smart film installation, UK, 2013. Credits: Intelligent Glass, MATT Architecture and Will Pryce Photography.

-The polymer allows the liquid crystals to be embedded into a film, which can then be sandwiched between panels of glass or plastic.
+The polymer allows the liquid crystals to be mixed and cured into a film structure, which can then be sandwiched between panels of glass or plastic.
 The polymer has constant optical properties which do not vary across its structure, and hence is considered ‘isotropic’.

 In contrast, the liquid crystal itself is ‘anisotropic’, since its optical characteristics are not constant across its structure, but rather can vary under application of an electric field.

 Why is PDLC considered to be ‘smart’?

-The smartness of PDLC comes from its ability to refract light randomly (i.e. to scatter light), or to transmit light, depending on whether an electrical stimulus is applied to it.
-This is normally by way of an alternating voltage, which exerts an alternating electric field across the PDLC material.
+The smartness of PDLC comes from its ability to refract light randomly (i.e. to scatter light), or to transmit light, depending on the electrical voltage applied to it.
+This is normally an alternating voltage (typically 36-110 Vac), which exerts an alternating electric field across the PDLC material.

-Nevertheless, the PDLC is only as smart as the control system which stimulates the change, which can be driven by a push button switch, a light sensor, or a building automation system.
+We should remember that PDLC film or glass is only as smart as the ‘control system’ which drives it.
+This can be a simple push button switch, a light sensor, or a digital building automation system.

 How does PDLC smart glass work?

 With no applied voltage, the liquid crystals are randomly oriented and scatter the light which enters.
-When an electrical signal is applied, the liquid crystals orient themselves parallel to each other, allowing light through.
+When a voltage is applied, the liquid crystals orient themselves parallel to each other, allowing light through.

 Does PDLC smart glass become ‘opaque’?

 No, the correct term is translucent, since light still gets through, albeit scattered in many directions.
 The glass would be ‘opaque’ only if the light was blocked or absorbed.

-You can find PDLC glass in commercial and residential smart windows, consumer electronics and display cases for retail and museums, as well as in healthcare, hospitality and transportation.
+PDLC smart glass can be found in commercial and residential smart windows, consumer electronics and display cases for retail and museums, as well as in healthcare, hospitality and transportation.
+Liquid crystals can also be found in high-resolution displays for near-eye wearables and as medical & industrial thermometers.
 See below for more examples.

 Why does PDLC glass scatter light?